Reuse of content from user's prior publications

-If you are contemplating publishing on Radiopaedia.org material you have published previously elsewhere first ask yourself honestly if your motivations for uploading the content is primarily self-promotion.
-If so, please stop and do this instead on other sites (e.g. LinkedIn, ResearchGate).
-Radiopaedia.org is not the place for you.
+If you are contemplating publishing on Radiopaedia.org material you have published previously elsewhere, first ask yourself honestly if your motivation for uploading the content is primarily self-promotion.
+If so, please stop and do this instead on other sites (e.g. LinkedIn, ResearchGate); Radiopaedia.org is clearly not the place for you.

-If your motivations are pure, then please ensure that:
+If your motivations are pure, please ensure that:

 - The content is of benefit to the site (i.e. similar content does not exist already and/or obtaining original content would not be easy).

 - The content represents a mainstream-accepted approach rather than a controversial or unproven hypothesis/approach.

 - The fact that this content has been previously published is clearly stated in the case discussion.